Age Friendly Info Hub

 Falls Prevention: Health Canada presents this article discussing preventing falls in and around your home: – CLICK HERE

-A Complete Guide to Economics and Seniors Safety Guide: Seat Up provides a guide to outline the importance of implementing good and practical ergonomics in our every day common activities and how to avoid strain and aches. – CLICK HERE
+A Complete Guide to Ergonomics and Seniors Safety Guide: Seat Up provides a guide to outline the importance of implementing good and practical ergonomics in our every day common activities and how to avoid strain and aches. – CLICK HERE

 Safety in the Home Program: The VON provides free home assessments and recommendations to help older adults stay safe in their homes * includes installation of grab bars, home repairs, and snow removal to prevent falls * referrals to other services * fall prevention education. – CLICK HERE